-Vocational careers typically require less than a bachelor's degree to enter into the field, and there are a number of types of vocational education to help you get there.
-Some level of postsecondary education is now imperative to employment in almost any field because of the impact of technology.
-The benefit to career and technical education (CTE) and vocational learning is that it is short-term, lasting anywhere from several months to a year for certificates and diplomas, and up to two for many associate degree programs.
+Vocational careers typically require less than a bachelor's degree to enter into the field, and there are a number of types of education to help you get there.
+Some level of postsecondary study or certification is now imperative to employment in almost any field because of the impact of technology.
+The benefit to career and technical education (CTE) is that it is short-term, lasting anywhere from several months to a year for certificates and diplomas, and up to two for many associate degree programs.

 - Education: Teachers are needed to help educate future generations of children and this begins with the very youngest.
 As a matter of fact, many vo-tech and community college education programs are geared toward early children education or child development.
 Sometimes students can find certificate options that can be used toward later completion of an associate degree.
 Associate degrees in elementary or secondary education also are available and are foundational to completing bachelor's degrees in education later on, too.

 - Leisure and Hospitality: If you are interested in this industry, it could mean eventual employment in the arts, entertainment, recreation, accommodations or food services.
 An associate degree in parks and recreation administration might be right up your alley, but so might completion of a hospitality program.
 And keep in mind there are other community college options, too, such as studying the fine arts or exploring more in the way of culinary.